acoustic-content-samples/wchtools-cli/README.md

   You can optionally store the credentials in the operating system key manager (Windows and Mac OS only).

   When running wchtools init, add the --store-credentials option to the command line.
 The wchtools init command will prompt for the password and then store the credentials in the operating system key manager.
-The credentials are stored per-API URL, so it is possible to maintain unique user credentials for each Watson Content Hub API URL.
+The credentials are stored per-API URL, so it is possible to maintain unique user credentials for each Acoustic Content API URL.

   When another wchtools command (for example, push, pull, etc) is run that requires a login, if the username and password are not specified via the command line options, wchtools will attempt to obtain the username and password automatically from the operating system key manager using the API URL to lookup the credentials.
 If the user credentials are not found in the operating system key manager, wchtools will prompt you to enter them.